-Here we propose that these parameters should be left 'unestimated' in the statistical sense and should be calculated by applying the ME principle.
+Here we propose that these parameters should be left "unestimated" in the statistical sense and should be calculated by applying the ME principle.
 In this way, no additional parameter is introduced in the stochastic model.
-As shown in Appendix 2, the entropy maximization in this case has an easy analytical solution that can be formulated as a generalized Cholesky decomposition of the matrix h (assuming that $\mathbf{h} = \mathbf{b} \mathbf{b}^T$, where b is a lower triangular matrix to be calculated).
-In this case the total number of autocorrelation parameters to be estimated statistically does not exceed $(12 + 1) \times 2 = 26$ (two autocorrelations per month plus two annual autocorrelations) for the entire model; thus, the proposed model is indeed parametrically parsimonious.
+As shown in Appendix 2, the entropy maximization in this case has an easy analytical solution that can be formulated as a generalized Cholesky decomposition of the matrix h (assuming that $h = b b^T$ , where b is a lower triangular matrix to be calculated).
+In this case the total number of autocorrelation parameters to be estimated statistically does not exceed (12 + 1) × 2 = 26 (two autocorrelations per month plus two parameters for the annual autocorrelation function) for the entire model; thus, the proposed model is indeed parametrically parsimonious.

 After the calculation of the matrix h, all other computational effort is trivial (typical matrix operations).
 Model (11) can perform either in forecast mode or in simulation mode.
-To apply model (11) to obtain a point prediction W for the observed values $\mathbf{Z} = \mathbf{z}$, it suffices to set V = 0; the resulting value of W from (11) will be the expected value conditional on $\mathbf{Z} = \mathbf{z}$.
-Interval predictions can be easily derived analytically based on the distribution of V which is normal with zero mean and variance Var[V].
+To apply model (11) to obtain a point prediction W for the observed values Z = z, it suffices to set V = 0; the resulting value of W from (11) will be the expected value conditional on Z = z.
+Interval predictions can be easily derived analytically based on the distribution of V which is normal with zero mean and variance var[V].
 Furthermore, stochastic simulation is also easily performed using the same model with V generated from the normal distribution.

-3.4 Results
+4.4 Results

-Figure 5 provides a graphical depiction of the vector of weights a for two months.
-Due to the higher value of lag one autocorrelation in December (0.94 against 0.71 in August) the relative weight of distant lagged past flows is much smaller in December rather than in August.
-The entire picture of weights changes significantly from month to month (cyclostationarity) even though most parts of matrices η and h represent stationary components.
-Generally, the weights decrease with the increase of lag but this is reversed for very high lags.
-This seems counterintuitive but it is totally justified: the non availability of information for lags higher than 78 years results in relatively higher weights near the 78-year lags.
+Figure 5 provides a graphical depiction of the vector of weights $\boldsymbol{a}$ for two months.
+Due to the higher value of lag one autocorrelation in December (0.94 against 0.71 in August) the relative weight of distant lagged past flows is much smaller in December than in August.
+The entire picture of weights changes significantly from month to month (cyclostationarity) even though most parts of matrices $\boldsymbol{\eta}$ and $\boldsymbol{h}$ represent stationary components.
+Generally, the weights decrease with the increase of lag, but this is reversed for very high lags.
+This seems counter-intuitive but it is totally justified: the non availability of information for lags higher than 78 years results in relatively higher weights near the 78-year lags.